kokonect-link/cherrypick/src/docs/en-US/stream.md

 ## Post capturing

-Misskey provides a structure called Post capturing".This structure makes it possible to receive events about a targeted post from the stream.
+CherryPick provides a structure called Post capturing".This structure makes it possible to receive events about a targeted post from the stream.

 For example, assume a situation in which a timeline is displayed to a user.Imagine that someone reacts to a post on this timeline.

 Since the client does not have any way of knowing that a certain post has received a reaction, it is not possible to reflect the reaction on this post in real-time.

-To solve this problem, Misskey introduced the feature of Post capturing.If you capture a post, events related to said post will be transmitted in real-time, allowing you to reflect the reaction to it on the timeline immediately.
+To solve this problem, CherryPick introduced the feature of Post capturing.If you capture a post, events related to said post will be transmitted in real-time, allowing you to reflect the reaction to it on the timeline immediately.

 ### Capturing a post